 The tribunal will offer a training program in September, 2018, for priests, deacons and lay ecclesial ministers who wish to begin serving as procurators.
 The program is also suitable for those who are already serving as procurators and would like to update their training, especially those who have not already attended refresher training since the changes in late 2015.
 Further details are available here.

 A tribunal is the court established in each diocese by the bishop to assist him in carrying out his responsibility as shepherd of the local Christian community which has been entrusted to him (cc.
 369, 1419 Code of Canon Law, 1983).
 As the judicial arm of the bishop, the diocesan tribunal cooperates in his ministry of furthering the supreme law of the Church – the salvation of souls (c.
 1752).

 The diocesan bishop appoints a judicial vicar to oversee the operation of the tribunal (c.1420).
 This individual must be a priest with a degree in canon law.
-Other qualified individuals, both cleric and lay, are appointed by the bishop to serve as judges, defenders of the bond, auditors, assessors, advocates and notaries in order to process petitions requesting a declaration of invalidity.
-The entire judicial process is specified in Book VII of the Code of Canon Law, as are the qualifications for various positions (cc1400-1707).
+Other qualified individuals, both clerical and lay, are appointed by the bishop to serve as judges, defenders of the bond, auditors, assessors, advocates and notaries in order to process petitions requesting a declaration of invalidity.
+The entire judicial process is specified in Book VII of the Code of Canon Law, as are the qualifications for various positions (cc.
+1400-1707).